 SECR obligation.
 Streamlined Energy & Carbon Reporting This has replaced the CRC energy efficiency scheme from 1st April 2019.

 >Employ more than 250 people

 >Have an annual turnover above £36 million

->Have an annual balance sheet above £18 million are obliged to quantify and report in the annual Directors report within your published accounts your energy consumption from electricity, gases and business transport.
+>Have an annual balance sheet above £18 million are obliged to quantify and report in the annual Directors report within their published accounts the energy consumption from electricity, gases and business transport.

 This is audited by HMRC and can carry penalties for non compliance.

-Therefore any company demonstrating (where possible) and promoting annual improvements in company wide energy efficiency measures to reduce on site energy consumption through measures such as installing LED lighting, integrating CHP cogeneration onsite is being acknowledged and is also going to enjoy the financial reward with lower energy costs going forward year on year.
+Therefore, any company demonstrating (where possible) and promoting annual improvements in company wide energy efficiency measures to reduce on site energy consumption through measures such as installing LED lighting, integrating CHP cogeneration onsite is able to acknowledge the compliance and is also going to enjoy the financial reward with lower energy costs going forward year on year.

 - Helps new buildings avoid the Climate Change Levy